Marshall H. Twitchell: Military service

 In 1861, at the outbreak of the American Civil War, Twitchell enlisted in Company I, 4th Vermont Infantry.
 After the regiment arrived in Washington, D.C., it performed guard duty and completed training in preparation for combat.
 Twitchell was assigned as company clerk and promoted to corporal, sergeant, and first sergeant.
 He took part in the Siege of Yorktown in 1862, and was wounded three times at the Battle of Lee's Mill, but none seriously.
 He took part in additional fighting with the 4th Vermont, including the Battle of Savage's Station and the Seven Days Battles.

 In the winter of 1863, Twitchell received his commission as a first lieutenant in Company H, 109th Colored Infantry.
 He commanded his company as a captain and was at the Battle of the Wilderness in 1864.
 Left for dead as the result of a bullet which entered the corner of his left eye and emerged from behind his left ear, Twitchell surprised members of his unit when he got to his feet and began walking towards a hospital, after which an ambulance picked him up and transported him the rest of the way.
 Twitchell recovered, but was left with a scar that made him easily identifiable during his years in Louisiana, when he was targeted by multiple assassination attempts.

 In 1865, he was part of the column which broke through the Confederate defenses during the Siege of Petersburg and surrounded the remnants of the Army of Northern Virginia.
 He also took part in the Battle of Appomattox Court House, and was present at Lee's surrender to General Ulysses S. Grant.
 In May 1865, Twitchell was among several officers of the United States Colored Troops who were recommended for brevet promotions to recognize their valor and distinguished service.
 He was nominated for advancement to brevet major, but the United States Senate did not act on the recommendation, so it was never confirmed.

 Post-Civil War

 In the fall of 1865, Twitchell was named provost marshal and agent of the Freedmen's Bureau, a Reconstruction agency aimed at assisting the freedmen in the transition from slavery to freedom.
-Twitchell's initial headquarters were in Sparta, Bienville Parish.
+Twitchell's initial headquarters were in Sparta, Bienville Parish, Louisiana.

 In 1866, Twitchell purchased a cotton plantation on Lake Bistineau at the junction of Bienville, Bossier, and Webster parishes.
 Twitchell married a Louisiana woman who refused to consider moving to Vermont, so he brought several of his northern relatives to Louisiana.
 In 1869, his father-in-law transferred to Twitchell the management of two plantations, which he operated successfully.
 In 1869, Twitchell purchased "Starlight", a plantation on the Red River.
 He helped found the town of Coushatta, and steadily added to his properties, including ownership of two stores, two mills, a hotel, and a newspaper.